awsdocs/amazon-emr-management-guide/doc_source/emr-plan-instances-guidelines.md

 One way to plan the instances of your cluster is to run a test cluster with a representative sample set of data and monitor the utilization of the nodes in the cluster\.
 For more information, see [View and monitor a cluster](emr-manage-view.md)\.
 Another way is to calculate the capacity of the instances you are considering and compare that value against the size of your data\.

-In general, the master node type, which assigns tasks, doesn't require an EC2 instance with much processing power; EC2 instances for the core node type, which process tasks and store data in HDFS, need both processing power and storage capacity; EC2 instances for the task node type, which don't store data, need only processing power\.
-For guidelines about available EC2 instances and their configuration, see [Configure EC2 instances](emr-plan-ec2-instances.md)\.
+In general, the master node type, which assigns tasks, doesn't require an EC2 instance with much processing power; Amazon EC2 instances for the core node type, which process tasks and store data in HDFS, need both processing power and storage capacity; Amazon EC2 instances for the task node type, which don't store data, need only processing power\.
+For guidelines about available Amazon EC2 instances and their configuration, see [Configure Amazon EC2 instances](emr-plan-ec2-instances.md)\.

  The following guidelines apply to most Amazon EMR clusters\.
-+ By default, the total number of EC2 instances you can run on a single AWS account is 20\.
++ By default, the total number of Amazon EC2 instances you can run on a single AWS account is 20\.
 This means that the total number of nodes you can have in a cluster is 20\.
 For more information about how to request a limit increase for your account, see [AWS limits](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.
 + The master node does not typically have large computational requirements\.
 For clusters with a large number of nodes, or for clusters with applications that are specifically deployed on the master node \(JupyterHub, Hue, etc\.\), a larger master node may be required and can help improve cluster performance\.
 For example, consider using an m5\.xlarge instance for small clusters \(50 or fewer nodes\), and increasing to a larger instance type for larger clusters\.
 + The computational needs of the core and task nodes depend on the type of processing your application performs\.
 Many jobs can be run on general purpose instance types, which offer balanced performance in terms of CPU, disk space, and input/output\.
 Computation\-intensive clusters may benefit from running on High CPU instances, which have proportionally more CPU than RAM\.
 Database and memory\-caching applications may benefit from running on High Memory instances\.
 Network\-intensive and CPU\-intensive applications like parsing, NLP, and machine learning may benefit from running on cluster compute instances, which provide proportionally high CPU resources and increased network performance\.
 + If different phases of your cluster have different capacity needs, you can start with a small number of core nodes and increase or decrease the number of task nodes to meet your job flow's varying capacity requirements\.